MSDO-ImageHost/Posts/docs/api-spec.md

     "status_code": "<Number: HTTP status code",
     "message": "<String>",
-    "processing_time": "<Number: Processing time of the request in ms>", "node_respondant": "<NodeID: ID of the node handling the request>" }
+    "processing_time": "<Number: Processing time of the request in ms>", "node_respondant": "<NodeID: ID of the node handling the request>", "consumer_tag": "<ID for this service>"

+}
 ```